Burne77a/ConcurrencySCATestSuite/README.md

 # ConcurrencySCATestSuite
-Test suite for evaluation of SCA tools on concurrency defects.
+A C/C++ test suite for evaluation of SCA tools on concurrency defects.
+Intended to be used for evaluation of SCA tools.